-Tweeple love as Javed Akhtar helps Farhan Akhtar when asked for Hindi translation of his poem
+Javed Akhtar translates Farhan Akhtar’s poem into Hindi; Twitterati call it #FatherGoals

 — Farhan Akhtar (@FarOutAkhtar) June 8, 2018

-While some people loved the wordplay but there were a few who couldn’t enjoy the rhyme because of the language barrier.
-So someone requested junior Akhtar to also post a Hindi translation of the English verse.
-It seems he missed the tweet but when you have a renowned poet as your father you don’t have to take any stress.
-Javed Akhtar posted the Hindi version of it and fans loved the father-son affection even on social media.
+While many loved the wordplay, a few couldn’t enjoy the rhyme scheme because of the language barrier.
+So, someone requested junior Akhtar to also post a Hindi translation of the English verse.

+It seems he missed the tweet, but when you have a renowned poet as your father, would you have to take stress?
+Javed Akhtar posted the Hindi version and fans loved the father-son affection on social media.

 Good morning Farhan .
 Some one has asked for the Hindi translation of your stanza .
 Here you are – Toofan mein jo nikle thay Vo log nidarr thay /patwaar toote, badbaan taar, bhanwar thay/ Sahil ki aur savere ki ummeed Na doobi / gehre andhere jab ke Bahut pichhle Peher thay.